 4. Cross The Split

 Ferry, kayak, SUP, or swim across the 20-foot channel of The Split to reach the northern part of Caye Caulker.
-The north island is less developed, but steadily turning into one of the most popular places to visit in Caye Caulker.
+The North Side is less developed, but steadily turning into one of the most popular places to visit in Caye Caulker.

-Due to the success of Northside Beach Club – a hotel, restaurant, bar, pool, club, and event space – it’s become a bit “boujee,” so to speak.
-(If you’ve visited Caye Caulker before, you know this place as Koko King!)
+Due to the success of Northside Beach Club (previously known as Koko King) – a hotel, restaurant, bar, pool, club, and event space – the north island has become a bit “boujee,” so to speak.

 5. Fly Over the Great Blue Hole